-First Touch, Passing & Finishing are the 3 most important skills in soccer.
+First Touch and Passing are the 2 most important skills in soccer.
 In just 5 seconds a coach can tell how a player is on the ball, just by watching their first touch.
 You can tell when a player is properly trained or not.
-Make sure you know what the best soccer drills are when it comes to improving fast.
-Your first touch can consist of so many things.
+With good training, players will improve fast.
+Below I listed some of the best soccer drills players can do with a partner, trainer or wall.
+Remember, your first touch can consist of so many things.
 You can improve your first touch passing and trapping.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Improving in what’s most important